tonethar/IGME-110-Fall-2025/exercises/ai-brainstorming-2151.md

-# AI Brainstorming Exercise - Doomscrolling
+# AI Brainstorming Exercise with Gemini - Doomscrolling

 ## Objective
 - Learn how to use AI as a creative thinking partner to develop app/product ideas